 Harvard University has offered courses in comparative literature since 1894.
-The Department of Comparative Literature was established by vote of the Faculty of Arts and Sciences on April 10, 1906, and was reorganized upon its present basis in 2007 with the merging of the graduate department of Comparative Literature and the undergraduate Literature Concentration to form a unified department.
-The Department’s students and faculty pursue studies in the history, theory, and criticism of literature extending beyond the limits set by national and linguistic boundaries.
+The Department of Comparative Literature was established by vote of the Faculty of Arts and Sciences on April 10, 1906; it was reorganized in 2007 in a merger with the formerly separate undergraduate Literature Concentration.
+The Department’s students and faculty members pursue studies in the history, theory, and criticism of literature extending beyond the limits set by national and linguistic boundaries.
 Our PhD program is designed to provide for the needs of students who wish to develop a unified program of study that involves literature in three or more languages.
 Students take a combination of Comparative Literature courses and courses in the departments of their elected literary fields.
 Courses in other disciplines may be included when appropriate in individual programs.
-Most of the department’s faculty also participate in one of the other departments of language and literature; members of those departments are regularly engaged in the work of this department and are generally available upon request for consultation.
+Most of the department’s faculty members also participate in one of the other departments of language and literature; members of those departments are regularly engaged in the work of this department and are generally available upon request for consultation.

 The Master of Arts (AM) Degree

-To obtain this degree the candidate must complete eight half-courses.
-One of these half-courses must be the Proseminar, another one must be in Comparative Literature, and the remaining six must include three in the first literature and two in the second literature.
-No more than one of the eight half-courses may be a reading course.
-Candidates are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level be allowed to count toward the degree.
-The candidate must demonstrate proficiency in three languages, one of which may be English.
+To obtain this degree the candidate must complete 8 semester courses.
+One of these courses must be the Proseminar, another must be in Comparative Literature (a 200-level seminar), and the remaining 6 courses must include 3 in the first literature and 2 in the second literature.
+No more than one of the 8 semester courses may be a reading course.
+Students are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level be allowed to count toward the degree.
+The candidate must demonstrate proficiency in 3 languages, one of which may be English.
 Except for B.A./A.M. candidates, one of the languages must be premodern or cross-cultural, as described in the requirements for the Ph.D.

 The Doctor of Philosophy (PhD)

 The number of courses required for the PhD in Comparative Literature is sixteen, of which at least eight should be graduate (200-level) seminars.
 Candidates may arrange to produce extra work, typically in the form of a graduate-style research paper, so as to receive 200-level credit for courses that are listed at the 100-level in the Courses of Instruction.
-The remaining 8 courses may include 100-level courses, 200-level “conference courses” (reading courses not requiring a seminar paper), or language courses.
+The remaining 8 courses may include 100-level courses, 300 level “Reading and Research Courses”, or language courses.
 With permission of the Director of Graduate Studies (DGS), up to four language courses may be counted toward the degree.
-Such Students wishing to receive 200-level course credit for a 100-level course should make the necessary arrangements early in the term when the course is being taken because they must be approved by the course instructor and the DGS.
-The necessary approval form is available from the departmental office or may be downloaded from our website.
+Students wishing to receive 200-level course credit for a 100-level course should make the necessary arrangements early in the term when the course is being taken; they must receive the approval of both the course instructor and the DGS.
+The necessary approval form is available from the departmental office or may be downloaded from the department’s website.

-Each candidate is normally expected to balance coursework in the following manner: at least 4 courses in the Department of Comparative Literature ; 3 in a first literature; 2 in a second literature; and 2 in a third literature.
+Each candidate is normally expected to balance coursework in the following manner: at least 4 courses in the Department of Comparative Literature; 3 in a first literature; 2 in a second literature; and 2 in a third literature.
 The first literature must have a historical component, whatever the student’s area of specialization, that is, it must include at least one course in a period different from the others.
-The remaining coursework may include relevant courses in a number of areas, including: other literatures; language study; philosophy, anthropology, religion, linguistics, art, economics and so forth.
+The remaining coursework may include relevant courses in a number of areas, including: other literatures, language study, philosophy, anthropology, religion, linguistics, art, and economics.

 Instrumental Language: One of the four languages may be an “instrumental” means for reading criticism, or an access to philological and/or historical issues, or a first step toward eventually studying the literature.
-Candidates may exercise this option by taking an upper-level language course or by passing a language exam in reading knowledge administered under the auspices of the Department.
+Candidates may exercise this option by taking an upper-level language course or by passing a language exam to demonstrate reading knowledge; this exam is administered by the Department.
 The instrumental language is an option that may appeal to candidates who seek in three languages a command that may extend to include speaking, listening, and writing, and in one language reading knowledge only; other candidates may choose to develop full command of all four languages.

-Pre-modern or Cross-cultural Language: One of the four languages must be either Higher Degrees in Comparative Literature premodern (diachronic) or cross-cultural.
+Premodern or Cross-cultural Language: One of the four languages must be either premodern (diachronic) or cross-cultural.
 The term “premodern” implies that this language stands in a historically foundational or, in certain cases, diachronic relationship to one of the other languages.
 Foundational languages would include classical Latin and Greek, biblical Hebrew, classical Arabic, Chinese, Armenian and Sanskrit.
 Normally this language is not simply the “Old” form of a modern language which is studied in Old, Middle or Medieval, and Modern forms.
 In the event of uncertainty, candidates and/or their advisors should consult the DGS.
-There are inevitably languages which are difficult to classify in this system.
-A case in point is classical Japanese.
-The Department has considered this case twice and has decided both times that although classical Japanese differs substantially from modern Japanese, the distinction is closer to a “medieval vs. Modern” distinction that could be found in other traditions (even English, since Old English differs sharply from Modern English).
-As a result, the Department has resolved that the standard foundational language for Japanese is classical Chinese; but the requirement can be satisfied by the ability to read kambun.

 The term “cross-cultural” implies that this language is from another linguistic-cultural group than the others.
 Usually a candidate working primarily on European languages and literatures, and choosing not to study a premodern language, would need to study a language such as Chinese or Arabic to meet this requirement.
 Normally, English will not count as a cross-cultural language.

-Candidates whose program of study requires more than the language and related study outlined in previous sections of the regulations, especially those involving coursework, may design in advance appropriate arrangements in consultation with the DGS.
+Candidates whose program of study requires more than the languages and related study outlined in previous sections of the department’s regulations should consult the DGS to make the appropriate arrangements.

-Candidates are required, in a given year, to receive more As than Bs and no grade lower than B-.
+PhD candidates are required, in any given year, to receive more As than Bs and no grade lower than B-.
 Candidates are not permitted to take an Incomplete in the Proseminar nor may they take more than one Incomplete a term.
 Any Incomplete must be completed before the end of the term following that in which the course was taken, unless the student is given an earlier deadline by the instructor.

-In the Spring of the G-2 year each student submits a Second-Year Paper of 25-30 pages on a comparative topic.
-This can be an expanded version of a seminar paper being written that semester or from a previous semester, or it can be developed on the basis of an individual reading course guided by a faculty member.
-Writing a Second-Year Paper will demonstrate your ability to do a serious comparative project as you complete the stage of coursework, in the process getting active guidance on making the transition from seminar papers to the writing of articles.
+In the Spring of the G-2 year each student submits a Second-Year Paper of 25–30 pages on a comparative topic.
+This can be an expanded version of a seminar paper being written that semester or of a seminar paper from a previous semester, or it can be developed on the basis of an individual reading course guided by a faculty member.
+Writing a Second-Year Paper will demonstrate your ability to do a serious comparative project as you complete coursework.
+You will receive active guidance on making the transition from seminar papers to the writing of articles.
 Your faculty advisor (typically the instructor of the relevant seminar) and a secondary reader will provide a pass/fail grade and written comments.

-The third-year requirements in the PhD program in Comparative Literature will comprise two parts, a written Ph.D Orals Examination and a Prospectus Conference.
+The third and fourth year requirements in the PhD. program in Comparative Literature will comprise two parts, a PhD Orals Examination and a Prospectus Conference.

 The Ph.D.
-Orals Examination: this exam will be taken in the spring of the G-3 year.
-It has a tripartite structure and the examination consists of a one-hour major field and two half-hour minor fields, each with one examiner:
+Orals Examination: this exam must be taken in the spring of the G-3 year.
+It has a tripartite structure, consisting of a one-hour major field and two half-hour minor fields, each with one examiner.

 The major field involves three (or more) languages, with a reading list of some 40 books (or shorter works adding up to a comparable amount of reading), selected in consultation with the examiner to give the student’s personal take on the likely field of specialization.
 The major field should provide a broad context for the eventual dissertation topic, while also enabling students to demonstrate a solid knowledge of the primary field, of the sort they might be asked to draw on in creating a survey lecture course.